openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 | **Line** | Disadvantage = 1 per 5'x10'x10' line. |
 | **Cone** | Disadvantage = 1 per 5' length of cone. |

-##### 3. Determine Targeted Defense

-Every attack targets one of your foe's defenses: Toughness, Guard, or Resolve.

-Weapon attacks always target Guard.

-Extraordinary attacks are more open-ended and often require the GM to decide the type of defense targeted using the following guidelines:

-- **Toughness** is used to defend against attacks that require bodily endurance, health, or sturdiness, such as poison and necrotic energy.
-- **Guard** protects against attacks that can be dodged, deflected, or avoided by taking cover, such as a ball of flame or a magical wall of blades.
-- **Resolve** guards against mental assaults and deceptions, such as attacks from a phantasmal beast or damage caused by an illusory pit.

-##### 4. Roll Attack and Calculate Damage

-Make an action roll using the appropriate Attribute to determine the effectiveness of your attack.
-Forceful weapons use Might while Precise weapons use Agility.
-Extraordinary attacks use an attribute appropriate to the story (e.g., Energy for a fiery blast, Entropy for a disintegration ray).

-You deal damage equal to your action roll minus the target's defense, ignoring negative results.
-This damage is subtracted from the target's hit points.
-If your attack roll exactly equals the target's defense, the attack should be interpreted as a *success with a twist* (differing slightly from the usual core mechanic).

-**Exceptional Success**

-If your damaging attack roll exceeds the target's defense by 10 or more, you may apply one bane of a Power Level less than or equal to the attribute you used for the attack.
-In order to apply a bane, your attack roll must equal or exceed the appropriate defense for that bane.
-If your attack targeted multiple foes, you may apply the bane to each qualifying target.

 #### Make a Bane Attack

 Instead of attempting to damage a target, you may instead choose to inflict your enemy with a bane.
 In order to inflict a bane, you must possess an appropriate attribute of at least the bane's power level, as detailed in the [*bane descriptions*](http://www.openlegendrpg.com/banes).
-While targets may be effected by multiple banes, you may not *stack* banes; a target cannot be inflicted with a bane it is currently suffering from, unless specified in the boon's effect (*e.g.* [Fatigued](http://www.openlegendrpg.com/banes/fatigued)).
+While targets may be affected by multiple different banes, you may not *stack* banes; a target cannot be inflicted with a bane it is currently suffering from, unless specified in the boon's effect (*e.g.* [Fatigued](http://www.openlegendrpg.com/banes/fatigued)).

-To resolve a bane attack, follow these steps:

-##### 1. Determine Range and Target(s)

-Bane attacks follow the same rules for determining range and number of targets as damaging attacks.

-##### 2. Determine Targeted Defense

-The targeted defense is determined by the type of bane being inflicted.
-Consult the [*bane descriptions*](http://www.openlegendrpg.com/banes) to determine which defense to target.

-##### 3. Roll Your Attack
+Resolving a bane attack is very similar to making a damaging attack, except where indicated in the following steps:

-The [*bane descriptions*](http://www.openlegendrpg.com/banes) also indicate which attributes can be used to inflict each bane.
+1. Determine attribute vs. defense.
+The [*bane descriptions*](http://www.openlegendrpg.com/banes) indicate which attributes you can use to inflict a bane as well as the targeted defense.

+1. Choose your target.
+Choosing targets and determining range for bane attacks is identical to the process for damaging attacks, including multi-targeting options.

+1. Roll your attack.
 Make an action roll using the appropriate attribute.
 If your total equals or exceeds the target's defense score, your target suffers the bane.

 > ##### Example Bane Attacks
 >